PatrickJnr/vp/_posts/2013-09-17-Grand-Theft-Auto-V.md

 photo_mode: true
 photo_mode_features: ["Selfie Mode", "Director Mode", "Rockstar Editor"]

-# Keep the old image references for backward compatibility
-card_image: 21
-banner_image: 27
-banner_offset: 60

 trivia:
-  - "GTA V is one of the best-selling video games of all time, with over 185 million copies sold."
+  - "GTA V is one of the best-selling video games of all time, with over 195 million copies sold as of 2024."
-  - "The game's development budget was approximately $265 million, making it one of the most expensive games ever made."
+  - "The game's development budget was approximately $265 million, making it one of the most expensive games ever made at the time."
+  - "GTA Online continues to receive regular updates and remains one of the most popular online gaming experiences over a decade after release."
 ---